usdot-jpo-ode/jpo-cvmanager/README.md

 - CSM_TARGET_SMTP_SERVER_ADDRESS: Destination SMTP server address.
 - CSM_TARGET_SMTP_SERVER_PORT: Destination SMTP server port.
 - API_LOGGING_LEVEL: The level of which the CV Manager API will log.
 (DEBUG, INFO, WARNING, ERROR)
-- WZDX_ENDPOINT: WZDX datafeed enpoint.
+- WZDX_ENDPOINT: WZDX datafeed endpoint.
 - WZDX_API_KEY: API key for the WZDX datafeed.
 - TIMEZONE: Timezone to be used for the API.
 - GOOGLE_APPLICATION_CREDENTIALS: Path to the GCP service account credentials file.
 Attached as a volume to the CV manager API service.